-On any other nodes than the head node, the property broker.host has to be added to the file /etc/ dcache/dcache.conf.broker.host should point to the host running your dCache broker.
-Usually that is the host containing the special domain dCacheDomain, because that domain acts implicitly as a broker.
+On any other nodes than the head node, the property broker.host has to be added to the file / etc/dcache.conf.
+This property should point to the host containing the special domain dCacheDomain, because that domain acts implicitly as a broker.